Psalms For Life

 16 I’ll come announcing the incredible deeds

-of Sovereign YHWH
+of sovereign YHWH

 paying tribute to your saving acts alone.